 Nope.
 Changes show up right away.
 Just save the updates in the admin panel, and your API will start using the new messages immediately.
 Superfast, zero downtime.

 Absolutely.
 API Maker can also localize field names, labels, and other custom messages.
-You can even use keys like title_en

 Yes!
-API Maker supports emojis, Unicode, and all kinds of scripts—Hindi, Arabic, Chinese, you name it.
+API Maker supports emojis, Unicode, and all kinds of scripts, Hindi, Arabic, Chinese, you name it.
 It’s built for global content.

 x-am-internationalization